xen-troops/moulin/docs/user-reference.rst

 * :code:`manifest` - optional - manifest file name.
 Corresponds to `repo`'s
   :code:`-m` option.
 * :code:`depth` - optional - cloning depth of internal repositories.
 Corresponds to `repo`'s
   :code:`--depth` option.
-Setting it to 1 will sufficiently increase fetching speed.
+Setting it to 1 will sufficiently decrease fetching time.
 * :code:`groups` - optional - name of manifest groups that should be synced.
 Corresponds to `repo`'s
   :code:`-g` option.
 You can use it to chose which project groups needs to be synced.
 * :code:`dir` - optional - directory name which should be used for